kevinjaypatel/c_plus_plus_projects/projects/tic-tac-toe/v3/README.md

 ## Bug fixes
 * The first player now gets recognized for winning.
 Initially the program was missing the condition in which the first player won.
+* The first player was not able to enter their name and the program would directly go to the second player to request for that information.
+The issue arose from the fact that the initial `cin` function call to assign the first player a marker was not ignoring the newline character after the user input their marker preference.
+To resolve the issue we call the `cin.ignore()` function which ignores the newline character, this allowed the first player to enter their name when using the `cin` function again.

 ## Sample Output
 ![Same output of the Program](output.png)